Enroll a Child

 How old are the Littles in the program?

-The Community Based program generally matches youth between 7 and 14 years old.
-Once matched, youth can remain in the program until 18 years old.
+The Community Based program generally matches youth between 6 and 14 years old.
+Once matched, youth can remain in the program until high school graduation.
+In the School Based youth are K-5th grade.
+In the Career and College program, youth are grades 9-12.